12 Fall Exterior Home Maintenance Tips

 It’s that time of year again.
 Another school year begins, and the weather is starting to change.
 With just a few short weeks until the colder weather is here to stay, now is the time to batten down the hatches and make sure your home is sound and ready for the “storm.”
 It’s time for fall home maintenance.

-A fall maintenance plan is a good habit to start every year.
+A fall maintenance plan is an excellent habit to start every year.
 The more regularly you maintain your home, the earlier you will catch problems and longer your home will last.
 Here are 12 maintenance tips for the exterior of your house.

 Fall Exterior Home Maintenance Checklist

-Using a screwdriver, probe the wood trim around your windows, doors, railing, and decks and any other place where wood is vulnerable to holes and rotting.
+Using a screwdriver, probe the wood trim around your windows, doors, railing, decks, and any other place where wood is vulnerable to holes and rotting.
 If you find any holes, caulk them completely.

-Cracks and holes in these locations are vulnerable to water and water may freeze once it’s in there, causing cracks to get bigger.
+Cracks and holes in these locations are vulnerable to water.
+Water may freeze once it is in there, causing cracks to get bigger.

 Clean and repair screens and spray with a protective coat.
 Then, store them in a dry basement or area.